Cable TV Alternatives: How to Cut the Cord and Save Tons of Money

 1. Amazon Prime Video

-Prime Video is included with an Amazon Prime Membership, but you can also purchase it separately for $8.99 per month if you purchase an annual subscription.
-You can also pay month-to-month for an Amazon Prime membership for $12.99 per month, which will include Amazon Video.
+Prime Video is included with an Amazon Prime Membership, or you can purchase it separately for $8.99 per month if you purchase an annual subscription.
+You can also pay for an Amazon Prime membership for $12.99 per month, which will include Amazon Video.
 This is a good option if you just want to binge “Fleabag” and then cancel your subscription.

 Going a-la-carte may not make sense when you can pay for an Amazon Prime membership for $119 a year — that’s only $11.22 more than paying monthly for Prime Video.